antimof/UxPlay/README.txt

 with a firewall only opened two udp network ports: **three** are required (the third one receives the audio data).

-**Raspberry Pi** devices (-rpi option) only work with hardware GPU decoding if the Video4Linux2 plugin in GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for patches).
-This may be fixed in the future when GStreamer-1.22 is released, or by backport patches in distributions such as Raspberry Pi OS (Bullseye).
+**Raspberry Pi** devices only work with hardware GPU h264 video decoding if the Video4Linux2 plugin in GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for patches).
+This is fixed in GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**..
+This also needs the bcm2835-codec kernel module that is not in the standard Linux kernel (it is available in Raspberry Pi OS, Ubuntu and Manjaro).
+**If you do not have this kernel module, or GStreamer \< 1.22 is not patched, use options `-avdec -vsync` for software h264-decoding.**

 Sometimes "autovideosink" may select the OpenGL renderer "glimagesink" which may not work correctly on your system.
 Try the options "-vs